mathieugouin/rpiDvr/docs/README.md

 * Raspberry Pi 3 kit
 * 2 TB USB external hard drive
 * 2 ATSC USB Tuners: Digital TV Tuner for Xbox One (1 is enough if dual recording is not a must
+* Raspberry MPEG-2 License (to enable HW decoding of ATSC Streams when playing back)
 * Coax cable splitter (not required if dual recording is not a must)

 ## XBian Install